-On Monday night, April 14, at around 10 pm suspected members of Boko Haram swooped into Chibok in seven Hilux Toyota pick-ups.
+On Monday night, April 14, at around 10 pm suspected members of an extremist group that is located primarily in Northern Nigeria swooped into Chibok in seven Hilux Toyota pick-ups.
 While some of the attackers set government and other buildings ablaze, others went to the senior secondary school where they overpowered the security guards before herding at least 230 of the female students onto trucks, and drove the girls (who were between the ages of 16 and 20) deep into the nearby Sambisa forest.

 Chibok is a Christian enclave in the predominantly Muslim Borno State, in North-Eastern Nigeria and most of the affected families are members of EYN Church (Church of the Brethren).
 So for many, the abduction of the schools girls is an attack against Christians.

 ”Such an attack where girls were taken away has never taken place.
 Even recently when they [Boko Haram militants] attacked a Federal Government College in Buni Yadi, the boys were killed but the girls were told to go away and leave the school.
 They never took them away.
 This is the first time they are taking such a number of girls in a school.
 So we are assuming they did so because most of the girls are Christians” says a local church leader, whose identity could not be disclosed for security reasons.